bxparks/AceSegment/README.md

 <a name="RenderingByPolling"></a>
 #### Rendering By Polling

-For convenience, we provided one method, `Renderer::renderFieldWhenReady()` that actually knows the real clock, and can be polled repeated to generated the calls to `renderField()` at the right time.
+For convenience, we provided one method, `SegmentDisplay::renderFieldWhenReady()` that actually knows the real clock, and can be polled repeated to generated the calls to `renderField()` at the right time.
 This is the easiest way to see something on the LED segments and will work at the early stages of a project.
 But any